 Inset VS Overlay

-Inset cabinets feature flushed cabinet faces along its frames.
-Typically, the drawers and cabinet doors are set flat with the rest of the cabinet's body.
+Inset cabinets feature flushed cabinet faces along their frames.
+Typically, the drawers and cabinet doors are set flat with the rest of the cabinet’s body.
 So, inset cabinets require door knobs and handles.
-Also, the hinges can be exposed or concealed, depending on the owner's preferences.
+Also, the hinges can be exposed or concealed, depending on the owner’s preferences.

 Meanwhile, overlay doors completely cover the outer frames of the cabinet.
 It provides a flat front, just like inset cabinets do.
 Interestingly, it allows for bigger storage compared to the latter.

 Slab – a solid door (any material) with no gaps, frame, or panels.
 This is the perfect design for contemporary and modern designs.

 Recessed Panel – sleek and clean, very traditional.
 This goes well with house designs that combine class with modernity.

 Raised Panel – classic and stylish.
 This can achieve a homey vibe with a touch of country.